Fleet management overview

 Who can use fleet management features?

 If you just want to use the Anthos features described in this guide on Google Cloud, you can register GKE clusters to a fleet and use some enterprise and multicluster features at no additional charge above regular GKE pricing.
-You can then pay separately for additional fleet-enabled features such as Anthos Config Management and Anthos Service Mesh.
+You can then pay separately for additional fleet-enabled features such as Multi Cluster Ingress and Anthos Service Mesh.

 If you want to register clusters outside Google Cloud to your fleet, or if you want to enable and use multiple Anthos features for a single per-vCPU charge, you must enable the entire Anthos platform.
 Find out how to do this in the Anthos pricing guide.

 For complete details of which features are included in each option, see the Anthos Deployment Options page.